audioxide/data/data/posts/20181004-reviews-sonic-youth-daydream-nation.md

   it’s a kind of anti-epic; 70 minutes of exploratory rock with a flagrant disregard for pacing or commercial viability.
 week: 166
+blurb: Noisy and arty, the album remains a kind of anti-epic; 70 minutes of exploratory rock with a flagrant disregard for pacing or commercial viability.
 ---
 author: André
 review: >-